Katrin-Drys/WP8_programming/docs/source/02_fortran.rst

     lattices.
     Remember that all atoms lying on the edges of the periodic cell are also mirrored to the opposite edge.

+Great!
+You have now learned the basics of Fortran programming and are ready to build your own MD simulation program.